-An approximately one hour drive gets us to the Nantahala Outdoor Center.
+Today our adventure takes us south through Great Smoky Mountain National park to the Nantahala Outdoor Center.
 The NOC is a mecca for outdoor adventure and located at the intersection of the Appalachian Trail and the Nantahala River.
 After three days of exploring on foot, we take to the air to experience the park from above.
-We soar along a world class zipline course before loading into whitewater rafts to enjoy a family friendly ride down the scenic Nantahala River.
+We race along dual zip lines and test our skills navigating the aerial challenge course before loading into whitewater rafts to enjoy a family friendly ride down the scenic Nantahala River.
 After rounding out our exploration of the Great Smoky Mountains by land, sky and water we make our way back to Gatlinburg.
-We expect to arrive back to our host hotel by 7pm this evening.
+We expect to arrive back in Gatlinburg in the early evening.
 Breakfast and lunch included.

 Multi-level aerial challenge course with 550-foot long zipline, Time: 2 hours, Time: 1-2 hours; Whitewater Rafting: 8 miles, Time: 3 hours; Transfers: 4 hours.